alphagov/govuk-design-system/src/styles/type-scale/index.md

 ## Using the type scale in your own CSS

-Include the `govuk-font` mixin to use GOV.UK typography in your CSS.
+Include the [`govuk-font`](https://frontend.design-system.service.gov.uk/sass-api-reference/#govuk-font) mixin to use GOV.UK typography in your CSS.

-For example, if you want a custom element to use type scale unit 19, use:
+For example, if you want a custom element to use type scale point 19, use:

 ```scss
 @include govuk-font($size: 19);